 As the science of organoids grows, more advanced technologies are required for designing, fabricating, maintaining, and functionalizing these systems.
 Microfluidic technology is capable of addressing some of the major challenges that organoid research is facing.

 The design parameters for any system are dictated by the desired application.
-Microfluidic organoid systems, also called organoid-on-chips might be used for a variety of applications including drug toxicity screening, cancer studies, disease modelling, and developmental research.
+Microfluidic organoid systems, also called organoid-on-chips might be used for a variety of applications including drug toxicity screening, cancer studies, disease modeling, and developmental research.
 Depending on the desired application, the complexity of the system can differ.